modxorg/DocsApp/README.md

 ### Searching / Indexing

 To run the **search** locally, you'll first need to create the search index.
 Run `php docs.php index:init` to create the empty SQLite database, and then `php docs.php index:all` to populate the index.
-This may take a while as that will scan all files in the documentation to index possible search terms, as well as historic contributors (if the source is a git repo) for each file.
+This may take a while (for 2.x + 3.x official documentation, 20-40 minutes depending on computer speed) as that will scan all files in the documentation to index possible search terms, as well as historic contributors (if the source is a git repo) for each file.

 For the language switch to work, you also need to index the translations with `php docs.php index:translations`.

-**These index actions are done automatically for changed files only (much faster!) as part of `php docs.php sources:update`.** Typically you'd only need to run them the first time setting up mirror.
+**These index actions are done automatically for changed files only (much faster!) as part of `php docs.php sources:update`.** Typically you'd only need to run the full indexing the first time setting up a mirror or clone.

 ## Building assets